Tuesday, 12 November 2024

 Unlike other jurisdictions, Victoria does not have legislation that explicitly authorises substitute decision-makers to consent to the use of restrictive practices in residential aged care, and this is why – others have mentioned this as well – we have progressed the bill to clarify who in Victoria can act as restrictive practice substitute decision-makers.
 The current situation, which has been outlined, goes to the care and support that are surrounding those that are ageing, and those that I mentioned earlier – loved ones, family and friends, those within our local community – are of course incredibly important.
 What we want to say is that our government believes that older people within our community, our seniors, should be able to access high-quality care that is appropriate for their needs close to home.
 That is all about making sure that we are working with agencies and working right across government to provide for those settings that give the best support and indeed the care of our local communities.

-We have made some significant investments and major reforms within this space, and this piece of legislation goes to building on some of those commitments to providing for those within our community that need support through investments that have been mentioned in previous budgets and a whole range of other initiatives and particularly some of the work that has been done by our seniors groups – another area we know and understand, and some of the best conversations over a lovely cup of coffee can be with a local seniors group.
+We have made some significant investments and major reforms within this space.
+This piece of legislation goes to building on some of those commitments to provide for those within our community that need support through investments that have been mentioned in previous budgets and a whole range of other initiatives, particularly some of the work that has been done by our seniors groups – another area we know and understand, and some of the best conversations over a lovely cup of coffee can be with a local seniors group.

 I want to give a particular shout-out to many in our community who speak to me about these issues.
 They are always conversations that are had in great spirit but are also conversations that are had with the intention of making sure that we are providing for the best care, both as a state and a government.
 I think there should constantly be a process of continued engagement whereby we are working with those in the sector that experience the job on the front line and of course with community representatives and advocates.
 For those reasons and many others, I happily commend the bill to the house.